 Dicamba – soybeans: Apply 8 – 32 oz/A (4 lb/gal products) as a broadcast or spot treatment after soybean pods have reached mature brown color and at least 75% leaf drop has occurred; soybeans may be harvested 14 days or more after a pre-harvest application; do not use preharvest-treated soybean for seed unless a germination test is performed on the seed with an acceptable result of 95% germination or better; do not feed soybean fodder or hay following a preharvest application of this product.

-Preharvest herbicide treatments are primarily intended to suppress/kill and dessicate weeds that can make harvest more difficult.
-Products with contact activity will cause faster dessication and leaf drop of weeds, but may be less effective at killing weeds compared with systemic products.
-Effective dessication with contact herbicides may still require a wait of a week or more following application, and this can can vary by weed.
-The maximum paraquat rate is well below the rate required to actually kill large weeds, but it is still probably most effective for dessication of morninglory.
+Preharvest herbicide treatments are primarily intended to suppress/kill and desiccate weeds that can make harvest more difficult.
+Products with contact activity will cause faster desiccation and leaf drop of weeds but may be less effective at killing weeds compared with systemic products.
+Effective desiccation with contact herbicides may still require a wait of a week or more following application, and this can vary by weed.
+The maximum paraquat rate is well below the rate required to actually kill large weeds, but it is still probably most effective for the desiccation of morning glory.
 Glyphosate is not likely to be effective on marestail and waterhemp, and many giant ragweed populations, whereas dicamba or 2,4-D may with enough time between application and harvest.
 The first frost will usually provide results similar to herbicides, so in a situation where crop maturity is delayed or the infested field can be harvested later in fall, consider whether a herbicide treatment is actually needed.
-Preharvest treatments can also be effective for control of warm season perennials, and the systemic herbicides will be most effective where this is the goal.
-Keep in mind also that for weeds with fruits that can contaminate harvest, such as black nightshade, the preharvest treatment can dessicate the foliage but will not affect the fruits, except that dessication of weeds may result in fruits closer to the soil.
+Preharvest treatments can also be effective for the control of warm-season perennials, and the systemic herbicides will be most effective where this is the goal.
+Keep in mind also that for weeds with fruits that can contaminate harvest, such as black nightshade, the preharvest treatment can desiccate the foliage but will not affect the fruits, except that desiccation of weeds may result in fruits closer to the soil.